 Going Back To Work After Cancer: 4 Ways To Cope Better

-Dominica Chua, a counsellor from Parkway Cancer Centre, talks about how you can cope better when returning to work during or after cancer treatment.
+A counsellor from Parkway Cancer Centre, talks about how you can cope better when returning to work during or after cancer treatment.

 Whether you should return to work or stop work completely during treatment is a personal decision; there is no wrong or right answer.
 As each person responds differently to his or her treatment regime, it is about making the best choice for your body and the circumstances you are in.